 More recently, his work on strategic mortgage default and foreclosure contagion was awarded the Governor's Technology Award in the area of Modeling & Simulation.
 Before joining the Mason School, he taught at Old Dominion University, Johns Hopkins, and Hawaii Pacific University.

-Professor Shane heads the department of accounting at the Mason Business School of The College of William & Mary.
+Professor Shane heads the department of accounting at the Raymond A. Mason Business School at William & Mary.
 He has prior experience teaching and conducting research in financial accounting and reporting at several universities in the U.S. and abroad, most notably 14 years at the University of Colorado where he directed the doctoral program and chaired many dissertation committees, and at the University of Auckland where he held the EY Chair in Financial Accounting from 2008 to 2009.

 He held the academic fellow position at the Financial Accounting Standards Board from 2010 to 2011, and his research on the quality of financial reporting information and the role of financial analysts in capital market efficiency with respect to information in corporate financial reports is published in all of the major journals in his field.